 Before I finish my posts on the Koontz ancestry I’d like to mention a little about C. B. (“Papa”) Koontz’ siblings.
 As mentioned before, three families came to gather to form one: the children of Philip and Sevele Koontz, the children of Catherine and Travis Taylor, and the children of Philip and Catherine (Taylor) Koontz.
 The Civil War had taken Travis Taylor and all four of his brothers.
 Here are some interesting details about each of these groups of siblings:

-Here is Jack in his later years, working the vegetable truck in 1914 in Columbus, KS (click to enlarge).
+Here is a photo of Jack, his brother, in his later years, working the vegetable truck in 1914 in Columbus, KS (click to enlarge).
 The umbrella above his head says “Hood wants to see you.”

 This is also a classic photo of his family.